 The above figure describes the structure of three kinds of amides.
 The positioning of the nitrogen atom is not common for three different amides.
-A nitrogen atom links to a single carbon atom in case of a primary amide.
+A nitrogen atom links to a single carbon atom in the case of a primary amide.
 The nitrogen atom links with two carbon atoms in the case of secondary amine.
 While in tertiary amide, the nitrogen links itself to three carbon atoms.

 Amides are prevalent in technology as structural substances.
 An amide relation is developed easily, resists hydrolysis and grants structural rigidity.
 Polyamides and nylons are the most resilient materials.
 Various drugs are amides that include penicillin, LSD and paracetamol.
 Moreover, plant N-alkylamides consist of a broad range of biological functionalities.